psf/black/docs/the_black_code_style/current_style.md

 [YAPF](https://github.com/google/yapf)'s block comments to the same effect, as a courtesy for straddling code.

+The rest of this document describes the current formatting style.
+If you're interested in trying out where the style is heading, see [future style](./future_style.md) and try running `black --preview`.

 ### How _Black_ wraps lines

 _Black_ ignores previous formatting and applies uniform horizontal and vertical